Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 river where they exist, with frequent fordings and extended stretches

 feels pretty deep!
-The rocks make for
+The water-polished rocks that line the river bed make for

 treacherous going - boots and a wading staff were